jaredly/ferver/README.md

 Fe(a)rVer - a versioning scheme for those of us who only care about breaking changes.
 This is similar to [semver](http://semver.org) and uses the same operators like `~` and `^`, but has different as well as stricter semantics.

 This is more inline with how people see versions as well as more practical.
+Large projects like `jQuery` and `Go` effectively use this type of versioning, except without the "development channel".
+Breaking changes are an inevitable thorn in a software development, and we shouldn't make it any more difficult.
+Ferver is more practical and is more inline with our common sense.

 ## Semantics